CASES & ARBITRATIONS

 We acted for Peak Hotels in Peak Hotels & Resorts Ltd v.
 Tarek Investments Ltd & Ors.
 The case concerned a $400 million joint venture dispute over Aman Resorts, a collection of leading luxury resorts and hotels in Asia, Europe and the Americas.
 The defendants included Russian billionaire, Vladislav Doronin, and the CEO of Head N.V., Carol Johan Eliasch.
 The case came before the Chancery Division on a multitude of occasions, resulting in a variety of injunctions being granted in our client’s favour.
 This case was described by Departures magazine as “a takeover battle the likes of which the luxury hotel-industry has never seen”.
 The case was listed as one of The Lawyer’s Top 20 Cases of 2015.
 Ashkhan Candey, Andrew Dunn and Leo Nabarro were lead partners.

-We acted for Peak Hotels, before the Commercial Division of the High Court of the British Virgin Islands, in the case of Jinpeng Group Ltd v.
+We acted for Peak Hotels, in a HKIAC Arbitration and before the Commercial Division of the High Court of the British Virgin Islands, in the case of Jinpeng Group Ltd v.
 Peak Hotels & Resorts Ltd, and before the Eastern Caribbean Court of Appeal.
 The Caribbean proceedings concerned a dispute arising from a US$ 35 million convertible loan facility with a state investment vehicle, controlled by the People’s Republic of China.
 Ashkhan Candey, Andrew Dunn and Leo Nabarro were lead partners.

 Acting for Monde Petroleum SA in the matter of Monde Petroleum SA v.
 WesternZagros in an ICC Arbitration which Monde won on all grounds.
 The claim related to a lucrative billion dollar oil and gas agreement in respect of 2000 square kilometres of oil fields in the Kurdistan region of Northern Iraq.
 We succeeded in evidencing in the High Court that Monde had been deceived by WesternZagros’s Directors.
 Ashkhan Candey and Leo Nabarro were lead partners.